Psychology Course Catalog

 This course is for incoming first year students only.
 Peer mentors will assist the instructor in increasing students' awareness of campus resources and foster the development of appropriate skills to assist in the students' personal, academic, and professional development.
 In addition, this course will briefly introduce students to various fields within psychology and career opportunities.
 It combines class activities and discussions with out-of-class learning experiences and reflective writings in a weekly journal.

-Fall 2024 Instructors: Christy Ball, Shanda Romans, Melanie Lipton, Ryan Smith, Rani Metz & Alan Truong
+Fall 2024 Instructors: Christy Ball, Shanda Romans, Melanie Lipton, Alan Truong, Ryan Smith (last semester with Psychology), & Rani Metz (last semester with Psychology)

 Expected Learning Outcomes